 GitHub Sync

-Scalar GitHub Sync allows you to automatically publish your markdown files as a beautiful documentation website.
+Scalar GitHub Sync allows you to author your documentation as markdown in your own repository and automatically publish it as a beautiful website.

 Use your existing GitHub repository, or create a new one from our template repository.
 If you're using the template repository, you can skip to "Configuration".